 HAVE A BACK UP PLAN (FOR YOUR TIME!)

 It’s happened to all of us: we’ve overslept and missed a train or a tour.
 We’ve been rained out on a day we wanted to spend at the beach.
 If your plans fall apart—whether for reasons within your control or outside of it—having a backup plan just might save your day!

 If you’re the type of traveler who loves to have a day-by-day itinerary that carefully plans out your time, losing a day to an unscheduled challenge can be tough to handle.
 Consider putting together a “Plan B” list of activities that you would enjoy but wouldn’t prioritize over your “Plan A” itinerary.
 That way, if your day-long nature hike gets rained out, you will have a list of alternative activities that you can seamlessly incorporate to ensure you have something fun to do.
-If you prefer traveling without a set itinerary, rely on hotel staff, a tourism office, or a friendly local resident to suggest a few great options.
+If you prefer traveling without a set itinerary, rely on hotel staff advice, a tourism office, or a friendly local resident to suggest a few great options.
 Don’t let surprises throw your vacation off course: have a backup plan for how to use your time!

 CHECK AIRPORT WEBSITES FOR FLIGHT SCHEDULES

 When you research flights, chances are you visit one of the major travel search engines or a preferred airline to look up schedules and prices.
 If you aren’t committed to a certain airline or alliance and have some flexibility in how you can travel, visit the website for your destination’s airport and take a look at the origin airport for arriving flights.
 You’ll see airlines you recognize, but you may see smaller, low cost carriers that won’t appear through search engines.
 That could lead you to a great deal you otherwise would not have found elsewhere—but be sure to understand the fare you are purchasing and what is included or not included (like checked luggage or meals) before you make your purchase.